d3datadevelopment/oxtotp/README.en.md

 This package requires an OXID eShop installed with Composer in one of the following versions:

-- 6.3.x
-- 6.4.x
+- 7.0.x
-- 6.5.x
+- 7.1.x

 and its requirements.

-The Flow and Wave themes are supported by default.
+The Apex (Twig based) and Wave (Smarty based) themes are supported by default.
 Other themes may require customisation.

 ## Getting Started